Oil's Well

 Oil's Well (a pun on "all's well") is a video game published by Sierra On-Line in 1983.
-The game was written for the Atari 8-bit family by Thomas J. Mitchell.
+The game was written for the Atari 8-bit computers by Thomas J. Mitchell.
 Oil's Well is similar to the 1982 arcade game Anteater, re-themed to be about drilling for oil instead of a hungry insectivore.
 Ports were released in 1983 for the Apple II and Commodore 64, in 1984 for ColecoVision and the IBM PC (as a self-booting disk), then in 1985 for MSX and the Sharp X1.
 A version with improved visuals and without Mitchell's involvement was released for MS-DOS in 1990.

 Gameplay

 The player collects oil for a drilling operation by moving the drill head through a maze using four directional control buttons.
 The drill bit is trailed by a pipeline connecting it to the base.
 Subterranean creatures populate the maze; the head can destroy the creatures, but the pipeline is vulnerable.
 As the player traverses the maze, the pipe grows longer, but pressing a button quickly retracts the head.
 There are 8 levels to play through.